pmarbaix/embers-db-analysis-figures/README.md

     the same directory.

 - Run `python make_figures.py all`.
-This should give you all figures and tables (you might have to close the window showing each figure before getting the next one).
-All will be stored in a subdirectory named 'out'.
+This should give you all figures and tables (you might have to close the window opened by matplotlib to show a figure before getting the next one).
+  All figures and tables will be stored in a subdirectory named 'out/file' or 'out/remote' depending on the selected data source.

 To get data from the online API at https://climrisk.org instead of the file archive, see `Embers_retrieve_API.md`